-Prepare the pico de gallo by combining the chopped tomatoes, white onion, lime juice, coriander, fresh chilli, and salt and pepper in a bowl before setting aside.
+Prepare the pico de gallo by combining the chopped tomatoes, half of the white onion, lime juice, coriander, fresh chilli, and salt and pepper in a bowl before setting aside.

 Next, season the chicken with salt and pepper.
-Heat 1 tbsp of the olive oil in a large frying pan until it’s piping hot.
-Then, add in the chicken strips and fry until golden brown.
+Heat one tablespoon of the olive oil in a large frying pan until it’s piping hot.
+Then, add in the chicken strips and spices and fry until golden brown.
 Remove the chicken with a slotted spoon and place in a bowl before setting aside.

 Now it’s time to prepare the quesadillas.
-Place a ¼ of the mix along one side of a tortilla wrap and fold over to form a semi-circle.
-Repeat three times with the rest of the ingredients.
-Note: you’ll be able to cook two quesadillas in the pan at a time.
+Place a quarter of the mix along one side of a tortilla wrap and fold over to form a semi-circle.
+Repeat three more times with the rest of the ingredients.
+You’ll be able to cook two quesadillas in the pan at a time.

-Clean the large frying pan and then put it back onto the heat with ½ tbsp of olive oil.
+Clean the large frying pan and then put it back onto the heat with half a tablespoon of olive oil.
 Add two quesadillas and cook until golden brown underneath before flipping over to the other side.
-They will take approximately two minutes on each side.
+They’ll take approximately two minutes on each side.

-Slice up the quesadillas and serve with soured cream and the remaining pico de gallo.
+Slice up the quesadillas and serve with sour cream and the remaining pico de gallo

 The Riu Palace Riviera Maya is just five minutes' drive from Playa del Carmen's stylish 5th Avenue.